evanckennedy/hangman/README.md

 7. **Game Over Handling**: When the game is over (either because the word is guessed or the player reaches the maximum incorrect guesses), it displays a message indicating the outcome and reveals the correct word.

+## Main Program File

+The main program file is `Program.cs`.
+This is where the game logic is implemented.

 ## How to Play

 Run the program, and follow the prompts in the console.
 Good luck!